Glossary

 Public cloud storage providers offer a range of storage options, including object storage, file storage, and block storage, tailored to meet the diverse needs of their customers.
 Organizations can leverage public cloud storage to store various types of data, from application data and user files to backups, archives, and multimedia content.

+Public cloud solutions ensure data integrity and security through robust measures like encryption, IAM, MFA, and compliance with regulations such as GDPR.
 Overall, public cloud storage enables organizations to benefit from the advantages of cloud computing, including on-demand resource provisioning, pay-as-you-go pricing, and global accessibility, while offloading the management of storage infrastructure to the cloud provider.